 Are you building a PurpleBrick road to failure?

 We see businesses fail, and there are always lessons, but the failure of PurpleBricks in Australia has me intrigued!
 I am interested to know how a business that has been so successful in other markets can get it so wrong here.
-There is some great commentary from others in the property arena, but I wanted to take a broader look at what went wrong, and what established businesses and startups alike can learn from this.
+There s some great commentary from others in the property arena, but I wanted to take a broader look at what went wrong, and what established businesses and start-ups alike can learn from this.

 Assumptions can hurt you.